Berkay2002/atlius/REACT_19_2_IMPROVEMENTS.md

 ## 4. Additional React Router v7 Enhancements

 ### Note
-The linter/formatter automatically added `unstable_viewTransition` to Link components, which is a React Router v7.9.6 feature (not React 18.3, but beneficial):
+The linter/formatter automatically added `unstable_viewTransition` to Link components, which is a React Router v7.9.6 feature (not React core, but beneficial):

 ```javascript
 <Link to="/" aria-label="Tillbaka till sökning" unstable_viewTransition>